Mortirolo // Gavia // Stelvio – Three passes – One day ride

 June, 25 from 20:30 @CASANATURA

 We are sure you will choose the smartest way to reach us and that you have your CO2 footprint in mind.
 In any case, we listed below some tips:

 – by bike: Casanatura is only few bike minutes from Tirano, which is located in the heart of the Italian Apls on the border with Switzerland.
 This means about 170 km from Milan, 180 km from Bolzano and 260 km from Zurich.
 Once you arrive in Tirano look for the River and then find the bridge on the road leading to Bormio.
 At that point begins a comfortable cycle path that will take you to our headquarter in few minutes.
 Here the map from Tirano train station: Tirano_to_Casanatura

 – by train: there are several trains connecting Milano Centrale station with Tirano daily.
 Here you can find more information, depending on your arrival time.

--by plane (dont fly if you don’t have to, take responsibility for our planet): you can reach one of the Milan area airports (Malpensa, Linate) or Bergamo Orio Al Serio.
+-by plane: It´s actually the art of up and down we like the least (do not fly if you really don’t have to, take responsibility for our planet): you can reach one of the Milan area airports (Malpensa, Linate) or Bergamo Orio Al Serio.
 From Malpensa there are several connections by train/bus with the Milano Central station.
 From Linate and Bergamo Orio, mainly bus connections.

 For any further question, here we are.